gatling/frontline-doc/content/reference/current/pools/azure/index.md

 {{< img src="azure.png" alt="Azure Pool" >}}

 - **Team**: Set if the pool is global or owned by a team
-- **Subscription ID**: the Azure subscription you want to use, check https://www.inkoop.io/blog/how-to-get-azure-api-credentials/ to retrieve it
+- **Subscription ID**: the Azure subscription you want to use, check [this article](https://www.inkoop.io/blog/how-to-get-azure-api-credentials/) to learn how to retrieve it
 - **Tenant ID**: the Azure tenant you want to use
 - **Client ID**: the id of the Azure client you want to authenticate with
 - **Client Secret**: the key used to authenticate